 Your site is comprised of posts and pages.

-Posts are entries that are created in blog format, and listed in reverse chronological order.
-Posts can be tagged with keywords and topics, and often encourage discussion through comments.
+Posts are entries that are created in blog format, and listed with most recent articles first (reverse chronological order).
+Posts can be tagged with keywords and topics, and can encourage discussion through comments.
 Posts appear in the RSS feed for your site.
+Only the newest posts will show up on your sites, with older posts being available through a link at the bottom of the page.

 You can create a new post by clicking the "New" link in the top menu bar, or by going to the Posts section.

-Pages are static and are not listed by date.
+Pages are static and are not associated with a date.
 Pages also do not have tags or categories.
-You should use pages for content that is not associated with a specific date, and should be present on your site all the time (for example, an "About" page).
+Pages typically make up your website menu.
+You should use pages for content that is not associated with a specific date, and that is present on your site all the time (for example, an "About" page).
 Pages can be listed in a sidebar with the "Pages" widget, and many themes automatically list pages as well.

-By default, your blog posts will be listed in reverse chronological order on your homepage.
-However if your site is not a blog, you can set a static page to be the front page of your site under Settings > Reading.
-Here you can also designate a different page to list your blog posts instead.
+By default, your blog posts will be listed on your homepage, most recent first.
+However if your site is not a blog, you can set a specific page to be the front page of your site under Settings > Reading.
+Here you can also designate a different page to list your blog posts.

 Best Practices for Writing and Structuring Your Pages